- Our Services

 Should you decide to become a foster-adoptive parent through the Tennessee Department of Children’s Services, you will need to complete a parent preparation process called PATH (Parents as Tender Healers).
 PATH is a 23-hour education and self-assessment process.
 It explores communication styles.
 It helps families to understand the feelings of grief and the loss that children can experience.
 It helps identify family strengths and in what situations you can most successfully parent.

-State of Tennessee’s toll free number for more information:
+State of Tennessee’s toll free number for more information about foster care:

 It is free to foster.

-However, when families adopt children who are in foster care and eligible for subsidy, the families may be eligible for reimbursement of limited nonrecurring adoption-related costs, such as attorney’s fees and court fees, through the child’s State or Federal options.
+However, when families adopt children who are in foster care and are eligible for subsidy, the families may be eligible for reimbursement of limited nonrecurring adoption-related costs, such as attorney’s fees and court fees, through the child’s state or federal options.
 Adopting does not have to be expensive.
 In fact, many families choose low-cost options every year.
-Please call us if you have questions.
+Please call us if you have questions (865-594-0864).

 - The Resource Parent Support Group in Chattanooga meets every fourth Tuesday of the month.
 The address is 503 N. Market Street, Chattanooga, TN 37405.
 Call (423) 267-4992.

-Please talk to individual agencies and offices to learn when their next orientation is.
+Please talk to individual agencies and offices to learn when their next orientation is and whether they charge any fees.

 Phone: (615) 365-7020